Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 As you progress in your yoga practice and become more comfortable with the basic poses, you can gradually increase the duration of your holds.
 Intermediate poses typically involve more challenging variations and require increased strength and flexibility.
 Holding these poses for 30 to 60 seconds allows your muscles to engage and deepen into the posture, fostering further growth and refinement.

 During this stage, it is essential to maintain proper alignment and focus on your breath.
-By doing so, you can enhance the effectiveness of the pose and experience the full benefits it offers.
+By doing so, you can enhance the effectiveness of the pose and experience the full it offers.
 Remember to challenge yourself while also respecting your body’s limitations.
 Pushing too hard too soon can lead to injury, so always prioritize safety and self-awareness.

 Advanced Poses: 60 seconds or longer